sictweb/bti425-2020/professor.md

 ### Planned schedule of topics, tests, and assignments

-The planned scheule of topics, tests, and assignments is available on this page: [Weekly schedule](weekly-schedule).
+The planned scheule of topics, tests, and assignments is available on the [Weekly schedule](weekly-schedule) page.

 <br>

 ### Other information

-Please ensure that you are familiar with these [course policies and standards](https://sictweb.github.io/bti425/policies)
+Please ensure that you are familiar with these [course policies and standards](https://sictweb.github.io/bti425/policies).

 <br>